RehanSaeed/rehansaeed.github.io/content/posts/2020/the-easiest-way-to-version-nuget-packages/index.md

 The **easiest** way to version NuGet packages using [semantic versioning](https://semver.org/) in my opinion is to use [MinVer](https://github.com/adamralph/minver).
 Getting started is literally as easy as adding the `MinVer` NuGet package.
 Getting finished is not too much more than that.

-In this post I'll discuss the semantic versioning 2.0 standard and show you how you can semantically version your NuGet packages and the DLL's within them MinVer and Git tags.
+In this post I'll discuss the semantic versioning 2.0 standard and show you how you can semantically version your NuGet packages and the DLL's within them using MinVer and Git tags.

 # What is Semantic Versioning?